rafalkopryk/workflow-camunda-sample/Camunda/Camunda.Client/readme.md

 - TimeoutInMs: a job returned after this call will not be activated by another call until the timeout (in ms) has been reached.
 - FetchVariabeles: a list of variables to fetch as the job variables; if empty, all visible variables at the time of activation for the scope of the job will be returned.
 - RetryBackOffInMs: Backoff intervals for retries in milliseconds.
-- AutoComplate: Indicates if the job should be auto-completed.
+- AutoComplete: Indicates if the job should be auto-completed.
 - TenatIds: Tenant IDs.
 - PoolingMaxJobsToActivate: Maximum jobs to activate in one polling.
 - PoolingRequestTimeoutInMs: Timeout for the polling request in milliseconds.
 The request will be completed when at least one job is activated or after the requestTimeout (in ms).